Home as Center

 What has changed is that most people, male and female, now do some sort of work that is completely separate from their homes and families.
 While children were usually present while their parents farmed or ran family businesses or raised livestock, there is no place for children of a retail clerk on the floor of the department where he works, or for the offspring of a computer programmer in the cubicle farm where she spends most of her hours.
 Most people (in the United States, anyway) no longer live near their extended families.
 If they do some sort of work that cannot include their children, they probably don’t have siblings or grandparents who can take care of the children for them.
 Even when we do live near our extended families, most of those siblings and grandparents are also working.
 The result?
 Their children are displaced.

 I sincerely believe that the devaluation of home and family leads, very naturally, to the disintegration of being in community in any real sense.
 That disintegration is rotting our society from the core.
-I don’t honestly think any of the high dollar “government initiatives” will do a thing to reduce crime or combat substance abuse.
+I don’t think any of the high dollar “government initiatives” will do a thing to reduce crime or combat substance abuse.
 I do think that a grassroots movement back to the home as the center of our lives will naturally improve those problems and make many more positive changes in our society.
 Again, I’m not talking about women leaving the workforce.
-I do not believe it’s truly healthy for children to be around either men or women exclusively, but that they should be raised equally by people of both genders.
+I do not believe it’s truly healthy for children to be around either men or women exclusively, but that they should be raised equally by people of all genders.
 What I am talking about is a movement away from working for other people and going to work every day and back to doing meaningful work that is an integral part of whole, healthy lives.
 I’m talking about concentrating on having better lives instead of more material things, and about living in community rather than networking.

 I’m not a sociologist or a psychologist or any other person with a degree or special study.
 I’ve just observed certain truths around me and compared the changes in our society to the history I’ve studied.
 I can’t help but notice that A happened, then B happened, and that there’s correlation and (I believe) causation.
-I’m certainly not the only person saying these things and I certainly wasn’t the first.
+I’m not the only person saying these things and I certainly wasn’t the first.
 I’m seeing articles in everything from mainstream newspapers to new age magazines about the return of the home.
 I could pull all manner of statistics out of various sources and quote them to support my opinions, but I’m not going to do that because I don’t make any claims beyond the fact that I sincerely believe that destroying the home as the center of our lives is destroying us.
 I’m not even going to provide a bunch of links to the sites of people who agree with me or whatever.
-I’m just putting my thoughts out here.
+I’m just putting my thoughts out there.

 I know that most of the changes the feminist movement has brought to our society have been positive ones.
 Eroding sex-based stereotypes is a good thing.
-It’s ridiculous to think that more than half the humans on this planet are only suited to being mothers, wives, teachers or nurses.
+It’s ridiculous to think that more than half the humans on this planet are only suited to being mothers, wives, teachers, or nurses.
 It’s just as silly to think that men somehow aren’t as suited to jobs traditionally relegated to women.
 We still aren’t anywhere near true equality, but we’re closer than we were in 1950.

 We’ve thrown the baby out with the bathwater in that the very notion of being a homemaker and caring for children has been devalued.
 Perhaps they were devalued before, or they wouldn’t have been considered “women’s work” in the first place.
-In any case, they certainly aren’t according the respect they deserve.
+In any case, they certainly aren’t accorded the respect they deserve.

 Leave a Reply